elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

 ## Logging custom properties

-Serilog support logging custom properties in three ways: As part of the log message, through enrichers and using `LogContext`.
+Serilog supports logging custom properties in three ways: As part of the log message, through enrichers, and using `LogContext`.
 All three types of properties are implemented in the elmah.io sink as part of the Data dictionary to elmah.io.

 The following example shows how to log all three types of properties: